Enquire now

 Meningioma is a medical condition that leads to a tumor in the primary central nervous system.
 Meningiomas affect the meninges, which is a membrane that surrounds the brain and spinal cord.
 Most meningioma symptoms occur gradually.
 The condition remains unknown to patients due to the gradual development of the symptoms.
 This is why early detection of the condition becomes important.
 The condition usually affects the nearby brain tissues, nerves, or vessels which can increase the risk of serious disability.

 While meningiomas are common in women at an older age, the condition can occur to anyone at any age.
 This blog contains information regarding treatment options for meningiomas and how you can manage the symptoms.
-However, this blog is only for reference purposes, and it is important to consult the doctor to choose the most effective meningioma treatment
+However, this blog is only for reference purposes, and it is important to consult the best neurologist doctor in Kolkata to choose the most effective meningioma treatment.

 What Happens Before Meningioma Surgery?